Hydraspamj/Hina-assistant-2/README.md

 - [x] Heroku Deploy
 - [x] Docker/Local Machine

-╘═━「 Can be found on telegram as [NekoRobot](https://telegram.dog/NekoCuteBot) 」
+╘═━「 Can be found on telegram as [Hina Assistant](https://telegram.me/Hinaxassistant_bot) 」

 ## ╔═━「 Credits 」
 The bot is based of on the original work done by [Shinu_han](https://github.com/PaulSonOfLars)